tyler-bennett52/reading-notes/README.md

 >2.
 >3.

-You can check out more of my work (lol not really yet) at https://tyler-bennett52.github.io/reading-notes/
+You can check out more of my work (lol not really yet) at [my Github]https:https://github.com/tyler-bennett52]